LuisArmando-TestCoder/The-Equalitarian/readme.md

 # The Equalitarian

 ### A tree of all possible aritmethic paths
-**I want identities to by found by a process of continuous automatic transformations** **And then pick the tip of the tree that I like the most from whatever generated branch** **Making the Math Homework make itself and all sorts of different ways**
+**I want identities to by found by a process of continuous automatic transformations,** **and then pick the tip of the tree that I like the most from whatever generated branch,** **making the Math Homework make itself and all sorts of different ways**

 this command
 ```bash